TCKAN:A Novel Integrated Network Model for Predicting Mortality Risk in Sepsis Patients: Introduction

-Deep learning, a pivotal branch of machine learning, has significantly advanced the medical field recently.
-Its applications span medical image analysis \cite{25}, genetic data analysis \cite{26}, and disease risk prediction\cite{27}.
-Deep learning surpasses traditional methods with its robust feature extraction and pattern recognition capabilities, enabling the automatic learning of useful features from extensive, complex datasets.
-Additionally, deep learning effectively processes time-series data, thus enhancing its predictive accuracy in such environments.
-In a study on 30-day mortality rates for sepsis patients, Su et al. employed a basic two-layer multilayer perceptron (MLP) model using only 11 static data features\cite{28}.
-Although this method achieved some predictive success, it failed to incorporate patients' temporal data, which restricted its ability to detect time-dependent changes.
-Moreover, the model's simplicity likely limited its capacity to uncover complex data patterns, thereby capping further improvements in predictive performance.
-In subsequent research, Cheng et al. utilized three machine learning models—Convolutional Neural Network (CNN)\cite{29}, Long Short-Term Memory (LSTM) \cite{30}, and Random Forest (RF)—to analyze sepsis patients' temporal vital signs data, predicting in-hospital mortality\cite{31}.
+Deep learning, a pivotal branch of machine learning, has recently made significant strides in biomedicine, with applications in genomics \cite{li2023learning, guo2022context}, metabolomics \cite{xue2024rt}, and proteomics \cite{jia2024metafluad}.
+In health informatics, particularly in mortality prediction, deep learning has demonstrated its capability to automatically extract features from large datasets and handle time-series data, thereby enhancing predictive accuracy \cite{ghoshroy2023ai}.
+For instance, For example, Su et al. used a two-layer MLP model to predict 30-day mortality in sepsis patients, but the lack of temporal data limited its predictive power \cite{28}.
+Cheng et al. utilized Convolutional Neural Network (CNN)\cite{29}, Long Short-Term Memory (LSTM) \cite{30}, and Random Forest (RF) to analyze sepsis patients' temporal vital signs data, predicting in-hospital mortality\cite{31}.
 However, their study was confined to a minimal set of seven features, which might have overlooked more complex variables influencing patient outcomes.
 Similarly, Gong et al. developed a Temporal Convolutional Networks (TCN)-based model that integrated time-series data with four vital signs to predict near-term mortality risks in sepsis patients, yet it also limited its analysis to a few variables\cite{32}.
-Remarkably, none of these studies considered the impact of patients' diagnostic ICD codes on mortality risk predictions, which could be a critical oversight.
+Moreover, Recent studies support the benefits of integrating multiple data sources to improve predictive model performance \cite{roy2022artificial}. and knowledge-guided approaches can improve diagnostic predictions \cite{li2023knowledge}.
+However, existing studies often rely on limited sets of features, fail to effectively integrate temporal and constant data, or overlook the incorporation of domain-specific additional knowledge.

-In this study, we introduce the Temporal-Constant KAN Integrated Network (TCKIN) designed to predict the mortality risk of ICU sepsis patients.
-Figure~\ref{fig:figure 1} illustrates the main flowchart of the TCKIN model.
+To tackle the above issues, this study introduces the Temporal-Constant Kolmogorov\allowbreak-Arnold Network (TCKAN) to enhance sepsis mortality prediction.
+Building upon the GRU-D\cite{33} and KAN architectures\cite{34}, TCKAN effectively integrates temporal data, constant data, and diagnostic ICD codes into a unified model.
+Figure~\ref{fig:figure 1} illustrates the main flowchart of the TCKAN model.
 Our principal contributions are outlined as follows: